 - Presence of the bride’s father or closest male relative

 - Two witnesses for the marriage

 - Proof of identification (applicable to bride, groom, guardian, and witnesses)

 Take note: the process of marriage in Sharjah will vary depending on the nationality of the bride and the groom.
 It is best to consult with a marriage lawyer in UAE prior to sending the courts a marriage application.
 In general, it is a lot easier if the bride and the groom are both of the same religious affiliation.

 There is no residency requirement in getting married in UAE.
 But, it will take weeks or even months to complete the paperwork.
-This is why it is advise to work with legal consultants based in the country.
+This is why it is advised to work with legal consultants based in the country.

 How do I get a Marriage License in Sharjah?

 Couples that aren’t Muslims can marriage with the local courts, at their embassies or temples.
-All the documents required must furnished to the authorities.
+All the documents required must be furnished to the authorities.
 If the marriage in Sharjah used English as the language during the ceremony.
 Then the marriage certificate will issue in English.
-This, however, must translated into the Arabic language with an official translator for it to considered legal and valid in UAE.
+This, however, must translate into the Arabic language with an official translator for it to be considered legal and valid in UAE.

-As soon as both the Arabic and English versions of a marriage certificate is ready, it must taken to a public notary in UAE for certification.
+As soon as both the Arabic and English versions of a marriage certificate are ready, it must be taken to a public notary in UAE for certification.
 Following the certification of a local notary, the UAE Ministry of Justice will have to authenticate the marriage certificate.
 After the authentication process of the UAE Ministry of Justice, a marriage certificate will forward to the Ministry/Dept of Foreign Affairs in UAE.
-The document then taken to an applicable embassy for attestation of the marriage certificate if it will use outside UAE.
+The document is then taken to an applicable embassy for attestation of the marriage certificate if it will use outside UAE.

-What documents required for Marriage in Sharjah?
+What documents are required for Marriage in Sharjah?